sigmanotation/mtg_pynance/docs/installation.md

 ## Installation
 mtg_pynance is recommended to be installed in a virtual environment.
 For instructions on how to make a virtual environment with Python, check [here](https://docs.python.org/3/library/venv.html).
 After making it, don't forget to activate it!

-With the requirements satisfied and the environment activated, mtg_pynance is installed by
+With the requirements satisfied and the environment activated, mtg_pynance is installed with the command

 ```console
 pip install mtg_pynance